Energy Efficient Stuccoin Kennesaw GA

 About Kennesaw, Georgia

 As the Western and Atlantic Railroad was being built in the late 1830s, shanty towns arose to house the workers.
 These were near a big spring.
-A grade up from the Etowah River became known as “the big grade to the shanties”, then “Big Shanty Grade”, and finally “Big Shanty”.
+A grade up from the Etowah River became known as "the big grade to the shanties", then "Big Shanty Grade", and finally "Big Shanty".
+It was officially incorporated as the city of Kennsaw in 1887.

 Camp MacDonald, a training camp, was located there from 1861 to 1863.